 Below are examples of industries where Brickmasons and Blockmasons work:

-Those thinking about becoming a Brickmason or Blockmason might also be interested in the following careers:
+Those interested in being a Brickmason or Blockmason may also be interested in:

 Those who work as a Brickmason or Blockmason sometimes switch careers to one of these choices: